Attendance

 Our Attendance Matters leaflet can be accessed by clicking here

-Our Request for Leave Form can be downloaded by clicking here
+Our form to Request Leave during Term Time can be downloaded by clicking here

 Please click here for a helpful guide on when children can come to school if they have an infection